univention/univention-corporate-server/doc/changelog/index.rst

   inhibit it from warning the user that the default value of a property will be set during modification (:uv:bug:`51187`).

-* Errata update 991 improved the LDAP filters for DNS objets in UDM but we forgot to add an LDAP index for the sOARecord attribute there.
+* Errata update 991 improved the LDAP filters for DNS objects in UDM but we forgot to add an LDAP index for the ``sOARecord`` attribute there.
 This update fixes that and should improve the performance of the UMC modules ``computers`` and ``school computers``, especially for teachers in UCS@school environments, which are subject to a larger number of LDAP ACLs (:uv:bug:`57193`).